 STR permits are non-transferable.
 Property sale, ownership change, or transfer of management to a new operator requires a new permit application with full documentation and fee payment.
 The new owner receives no preferential processing and enters the standard application queue.

-This creates significant due diligence requirements for buyers acquiring properties with existing STR permits.
-The permit expires upon title transfer, and there is no guarantee the new owner will receive permit approval.
-Purchase agreements should include contingencies for STR permit approval and address the risk of permit denial or waitlist placement.
+This creates significant due diligence requirements for buyers acquiring properties with existing STR permits, the permit expires upon title transfer, and the new owner receives no guarantee of permit approval.
+Purchase agreements should include contingencies for STR permit approval and address the risk of permit denial or waitlist placement for non-hosted permits if the citywide cap has been reached.

 HOA Restrictions and CC&R Compliance

-Many Newport Beach coastal properties are subject to homeowners association (HOA) governance, with CC&Rs (Covenants, Conditions & Restrictions) that may restrict or prohibit short-term rentals regardless of city permit approval.
-California Civil Code §4740-4745 governs HOA rental restrictions, establishing the framework for enforceable limitations.
+Many Newport Beach coastal properties operate under homeowners association governance, with CC&Rs (Covenants, Conditions & Restrictions) that may restrict or prohibit short-term rentals regardless of city permit approval.
+California Civil Code § 4740–4745 governs HOA rental restrictions, establishing the framework for enforceable limitations on transient use.

 HOA Restriction Enforceability

-HOAs may prohibit or restrict STRs through properly adopted CC&R amendments or rules.
-Under Civil Code §4740, rental restrictions are enforceable if:
+HOAs may prohibit or restrict STRs through properly adopted CC&R amendments or operating rules.
+Under Civil Code § 4740, rental restrictions are enforceable if the restriction appears in recorded CC&Rs or properly adopted operating rules, the restriction is reasonable and applied uniformly, and the restriction does not violate public policy or fair housing laws.

 Many Newport Beach HOAs have adopted STR restrictions in response to the city's permit program.
 Common HOA restrictions include:

-• Outright STR bans, limiting rentals to 30+ day terms
+- Outright STR bans, limiting rentals to 30-day minimum terms or longer

-• Caps on the number of units within the HOA that may operate as STRs
+- Caps on the number of units within the HOA that may operate as STRs at any given time

-• Enhanced insurance or deposit requirements for STR operators
+- Enhanced insurance or security deposit requirements for STR operators beyond city minimums

-• Mandatory HOA approval before applying for city permits
+- Mandatory HOA approval before applying for city permits, creating a two-stage approval process

-City STR permits do not override HOA restrictions.
-Operators must comply with both city ordinances and HOA rules.
-Violating HOA rental restrictions can result in fines, injunctions, and enforcement actions by the HOA.
+City STR permits do not override HOA restrictions, operators must comply with both city ordinances and HOA rules.
+Violating HOA rental restrictions can result in fines, injunctions, and enforcement actions by the HOA separate from city enforcement.

 Due Diligence for HOA Properties